BDC Hamburger Icon

 Open row

+Failure to communicate effectively during a merger or acquisition can quickly result in rumors.
+To prevent employee strikes and a toxic work culture, it’s vital to be transparent as early as possible.
 Internal acceptance of the merger or acquisition can help your company move forward while maintaining its brand reputation.
-While the combined company culture may take a temporary hit as you navigate uncharted waters, how you communicate can make a significant difference in your workforce’s well-being and purpose.
+The combined company culture may take a temporary hit as you navigate uncharted waters, but how you communicate can make a significant difference in your workforce’s well-being and purpose.

 How to internally announce mergers and acquisitions

-If you are getting ready or currently going through a merger or acquisition, it’s understandable to have questions about how to communicate this change to your employees.
 While your communication may be unique to your workplace culture or the M&A process, being transparent through internal company letters is crucial to success.
 Your M&A letter to your staff should follow this format:

 1. Announce the merger.